HumanCellAtlas/dcp-community/charters/ingest-infrastructure/charter.md

 ### Ingest Central

  * https://github.com/HumanCellAtlas/ingest-central
-   * ingest-central is the hub repository for the Ingest Infrastructure - use this to report issues or as the gateway to specific components and microservices
+   * ingest-central is the hub repository for the Ingestion Service - use this to report issues or as the gateway to specific components and microservices

-### Ingest Infrastructure Deployment
+### Ingestion Service Deployment

  * https://github.com/HumanCellAtlas/ingest-kube-deployment
-   * ingest-kube-deployment provides access to configurations and scripts needed to set up an entire Ingest Infrastructure environment (including `make` files for terraform and kubernetes configurations)
+   * ingest-kube-deployment provides access to configurations and scripts needed to set up an entire Ingestion Service environment (including `make` files for terraform and kubernetes configurations)

-### Ingest Infrastructure Microservices components
+### Ingestion Service Microservices components

  * https://github.com/HumanCellAtlas/ingest-core
  * https://github.com/HumanCellAtlas/ingest-ui